vscoder/otus-linux/HW4-zfs/COMPRESSION.md

 ```
 [output](./logs/zfs-install.log)

-All these steps are described in [install.sh](./install.sh), which can be executed via
+All these steps are described in [install.sh](./install.sh) and which can be executed via
 ```shell
 cat install.sh | vagrant ssh -c "cat - | bash "
 ```